Beyond the Website: Automating Your Support Channels Across WhatsApp and Instagram

 Here's what Customer Service Automation does when deployed across WhatsApp and Instagram:

-When a customer texts your Instagram DM at 11 PM, they don't wait until morning.
-The AI responds immediately, handles common questions using your knowledge base, and either resolves the issue or sets clear expectations for your team's follow-up.
+If someone DMs your Instagram at 11 PM, they aren't waiting until you wake up for an answer.
+The AI responds immediately, handles common questions using your knowledge base, and either resolves the issue or or lets them know exactly when your team will be back.

 The AI maintains context across channels.
 If someone asked about a product on Instagram yesterday and messages on WhatsApp today, the system knows the history.
 No starting from scratch.

-Not every message needs AI.
-Not every message needs your most senior agent.
+Not every message needs AI and not every message needs your most senior agent.
 Customer Service Automation routes conversations intelligently:

 Setting Up Multi-Channel Automation: The Practical Guide